It just feels right?

 I want, more than anything, to support my community to succeed and share their story AND your magic.

-You don’t need me telling ‘what’ to do by the book.
+You don’t need me saying ‘what’ to do by the book.

 You don’t need yet another ‘self-help’ book designed to be a quick fix to keep us fat and broken.